ritchiea/berniescript/README.md

 # berniescript
-a script to tweet the catch phrase of a particular presidential candidate
+a script to tweet the catch phrase of a particular presidential candidate, this is horrible code, please ignore